hharcolezi/risks-ldp/attack_RSpFD/readme.md

-Re-identification and attribute inference risks of the RS+FD solution.
+Re-identification (Section 4.4) and Attribute inference (Section 4.3) risks of the RS+FD solution.

 - The [1_RID_Attack_FK_RS+FD_Adults](https://github.com/hharcolezi/risks-ldp/blob/main/attack_RSpFD/1_RID_Attack_FK_RS%2BFD_Adults.ipynb) Jupyter notebook has the experiments on re-identification attack (full knowledge + uniform ϵ among users) to the RS+FD solution with the Adult dataset.
 This means chained attribute inference attack (No Knowledge Model - NK) to profile each user.
 - The [2_NK_AIF_Attack_RS+FD_Adult.ipynb](https://github.com/hharcolezi/risks-ldp/blob/main/attack_RSpFD/2_NK_AIF_Attack_RS%2BFD_Adult.ipynb) Jupyter notebook has the experiments on attribute inference attack (No Knowledge Model - NK) to the RS+FD solution with the Adult dataset.